hwang2006/distributed-training-on-perlmutter-using-horovod/README.md

 ```

 ## Running Horovod interactively
-Now, you are ready to run distributed training using Horovod on Neuron.
+Now, you are ready to run distributed training using Horovod on Perlmutter.
 Please refer to [Running jobs](https://docs.nersc.gov/jobs/) for more details.
 1. request allocation of available GPU-nodes for interactively running and testing distributed training codes.
 Please refer to [Interactive Jobs](https://docs.nersc.gov/jobs/interactive/) for more details of interactive resource allocation.
 ```
 (horovod) perlmutter:login15>$ salloc --nodes 2 --qos interactive --time 01:00:00 --constraint gpu --gpus-per-node=4 --account=m1234_g